simple-framework/simple_web_compiler_backend/README.md

  ![screenshot from OpenShift](./misc/README_project.png)

+ 4) Create route and expose it to the internet using `oc annotate route <SERVICE NAME HERE> router.cern.ch/network-visibility=Internet`

- 4) (Optional) Add health-check to the backend deployment.
+ 5) (Optional) Add health-check to the backend deployment on `/health` endpoint.

 ### Available endpoints